andge86/chat-food/README.md

-# How to run the Cypress (including typescript) testing framework:
+# How to run the Cypress (including typescript and eslint) testing framework:

 This guide assumes you have node with npm and git installed: